TomasDrozdik/asynchronous-duet/README.md

     - a-benchmark                   # invalid names: `artifacts`, `duetbench`

 a-benchmark:
-  repetitions: 4                       # overwrite value from duetbench config
+  duet_repetitions: 4                  # overwrite value from duetbench config
   A:                                   # A run
     run: echo RunningA > /duet/results # command to run the benchmark harness in the container